Gyland Municipality

-History
+General information

-The parish of Gyland was established as a municipality on 1 January 1838 (see formannskapsdistrikt law), but it was almost immediately merged into neighboring Bakke municipality in the fall of 1839.
-The Gyland area (population: 1,085) was separated (again) from Bakke municipality on 31 December 1893 to once again form its own municipality.
+The parish of Gyland was established as a municipality on 1 January 1838 (see formannskapsdistrikt law), but due to its rural nature and small population it was almost immediately merged into the neighboring Bakke Municipality in the fall of 1839.
+On 31 December 1893, the Gyland area (population: 1,085) was separated (again) from Bakke Municipality to once again form its own municipality.

 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
-On 1 January 1965, the municipalities of Gyland, Bakke, Hidra, and Nes were merged with the town of Flekkefjord to form a new, larger municipality of Flekkefjord.
-Prior to the merger, Gyland had a population of 691.
+On 1 January 1965, Nes Municipality was dissolved and the following areas were merged to form a new, larger Flekkefjord Municipality: